 Harris Chain Bass Fishing Seasons

-January in Florida!As far as Lake County bass are concerned, there are only three seasons; Spring, Summer and Fall.
-Our fish usually spawn so early that the winter season is not really a factor except during severe cold fronts.
+As far as Lake County bass are concerned, there are only three seasons; Spring, Summer and Fall.
+Our winter season is the very short time between the first good December cold front and the spawn which normally begins right after the first full moon in January.
+The winter season is not really a factor except during severe cold fronts which only last a few days.

-Spring (Late December through May)
+Spring (January through May)

 Winter and Spring temperatures in Lake County can range from the high 30s (very rare) to the high eighties (also rare).
 The average Winter and Spring Central Florida day starts in the mid fifties and gets up to the mid seventies by 1:00 PM (it's paradise!).